-1. Perform haircuts, based upon consultation and analysis of clients, using various tools.
-2. Perform customized haircuts, based upon consultation and analysis of clients, using various tools and methods.
+1. Perform a haircut, based upon consultation and analysis of client, using various tools.

-HT1325 Facial and Nape Hair Services
+HT1330 Facial and Nape Hair Services I

 - Demonstrate knowledge of principles involved in analyzing facial and nape hair. - Demonstrate knowledge of the technique used to trim facial and nape hair. - Demonstrate knowledge of the technique used to remove facial and nape hair with straight razor.